RupeshKumar4511/Full_Stack_Development/README.md

 ```

 <br>
 In jsx , every html code must be enclosed in some opening and closing tag .
-This opening and closing tag may be like "<>" some html code "</>".
+This opening and closing tag may be like "<> html code </>".

 <br>
-while write html empty tag like img tag.
-It is known as self closing tag.
+while writing html empty tag like img tag which is known as self closing tag.
 It must be written like :
 <br>

 ```bash